Geometrical frustration and incommensurate magnetic order in Na$_3$RuO$_4$ with two triangular motifs: Experimental results

-The temperature-dependent heat capacity between 2\,K and 50\,K in zero magnetic field and at 7\,T is shown in Fig.~\ref{HCMagn}(a).
-Clearly visible are two adjacent phase transitions at 26\,K and 29\,K. The transitions are field independent up to at least 7\,T. Our findings agree well with the data from Ref.~\cite{Haraldsen2009}.
-We want to mention that in Ref.~\cite{Wang2014} the same double peak of the heat capacity was observed too, but assigned to Na$_2$RuO$_3$.
-Here we join the opinion of Veiga~\textit{et al.} that the data were miscategorized \cite{Veiga2020}.
-Na$_3$RuO$_4$ forms easily as side product if traces of oxygen are present during the synthesis.\\ Both transitions are visible in the magnetic susceptibility as well.
+Both transitions are visible in the magnetic susceptibility as well.
 While the upper one appears as a maximum in $\chi(T)$ with the N\'{e}el temperature $T_{\text N}\approx 30$\,K [see Fig.~\ref{HCMagn}(b)], the lower one is seen as a maximum in Fisher's heat capacity, $d(\chi T)/dT$ [see Fig.~\ref{HCMagn}(a)], corresponding to the inflection point of the magnetic susceptibility \cite{Fisher1962}.
 The Curie-Weiss fit, $\chi=\chi_0+(C/(T-\theta))$, in the temperature range of 150 to 300\,K describes the data accurately and returns the Curie-Weiss temperature $\theta$ of $-161.5(5)$\,K for the data collected at 1\,T and an effective moment of $4.07(2)\,\mu_{\text{B}}$, which is close to the spin-only value $3.87\,\mu_{\text{B}}$ expected for a $S=3/2$ ion.
 The fit parameters for the data at higher fields differ by less than 2\%.
-To account for the diamagnetic contribution from the sample $\chi_{\text{dia}}\approx -9\cdot 10^{-5}$\,emu/mol (Pascal's constants taken from Ref.~\cite{Bain2008} and assuming similar constants for the different oxidation states of Ru) and the sample holder, a temperature independent constant $\chi_0$ was added to the Curie-Weiss fit \mbox{($\chi_0=4.97(8)\cdot 10^{-4}$\,emu/mol)}.\\ The ratio \mbox{$\theta/\text{T}_\text{N} \approx 5.4$} indicates a suppression of the magnetic order and may be a fingerprint of the underlying magnetic frustration, although a weak coupling between the tetramers could lead to the reduction of $\text{T}_\text{N}$ as well.
+To account for the diamagnetic contribution from the sample $\chi_{\text{dia}}\approx -9\cdot 10^{-5}$\,emu/mol (Pascal's constants taken from Ref.~\cite{Bain2008} and assuming similar constants for the different oxidation states of Ru) and the sample holder, a temperature independent constant $\chi_0$ was added to the Curie-Weiss fit \mbox{($\chi_0=-4.97(8)\cdot 10^{-4}$\,emu/mol)}.\\ The ratio \mbox{$\theta/\text{T}_\text{N} \approx 5.4$} indicates a suppression of the magnetic order and may be a fingerprint of the underlying magnetic frustration, although a weak coupling between the tetramers could lead to the reduction of $\text{T}_\text{N}$ as well.
 We will discuss this further while analyzing the magnetic structure.
 The magnetization versus field, intertwined with the magnetization versus temperature, is shown in the inset of Fig.~\ref{HCMagn}(b).
 Due to the antiferromagnetic nature of the transition, the slope of the $M(H)$ curves first increases with increasing temperature from 2 to 30\,K and decreases after the compound enters the paramagnetic regime.